egilll/tex-linebreak2/docs/README.md

 - Columns
 - Contenteditable elements
 - The CSS properties  `font-stretch`, `font-size-adjust`, and `font-kerning`
-- If you're using third-party webfonts, you must apply `texLinebreakDOM` after the fonts have fully loaded, which may introduce a noticable lag.
+- If you're using third-party webfonts, you must apply `texLinebreakDOM` after the fonts have fully loaded, and that may introduce a noticable lag.

 ### Other types of text